 Article 226 – Power of High Courts to issue certain writs (1) Notwithstanding anything in Article 32 every High Court shall have powers, throughout the territories in relation to which it exercises jurisdiction, to issue to any person or authority, including in appropriate cases, any Government, within those territories directions, orders or writs, including writs in the nature of habeas corpus, mandamus, prohibitions, quo-warranto and certiorari, or any of them, for the enforcement of any of the rights conferred by Part III and for any other purpose (2) The power conferred by clause ( 1 ) to issue directions, orders or writs to any Government, authority or person may also be exercised by any High Court exercising jurisdiction in relation to the territories within which the cause of action, wholly or in part, arises from the exercise of such power, notwithstanding that the seat of such Government or authority or the residence of such person is not within those territories.

-• Polluter Pays Principal – it supports a remedial methodology which is concerned with repairing natural harm.
+- Polluter Pays Principle – it supports a remedial methodology which is concerned with repairing natural harm.
 It’s a rule in international environmental law where the polluting party pays for the harm or damage done to the natural environment.
 It was made part of the constitutional ruling in case of Vellore Citizen’s Welfare Forum v.
 Union of India [AIR 1996 SC 2715]

-• Doctrine of Absolute Liability– THE BHOPAL CASE: Union Carbide Corporation v.
+- Doctrine of Absolute Liability – The Bhopal Tragedy Case: Union Carbide Corporation v.
 Union Of India (1989).
-In this case, the court held that, where an enterprise is occupied with an inherently dangerous or a hazardous activity and harm results to anybody by virtue of a mishap in the operation of such dangerous or naturally unsafe movement coming about, for instance, in getaway of poisonous gas, the enterprise is strictly and completely obligated to repay every one of the individuals who are influenced by the accident and such risk is not subject to any exemptions.
-Accordingly, Supreme Court created another trend of Absolute Liability without any exemption.
+In this case, the court held that, where an enterprise is occupied with an inherently dangerous or a hazardous activity and harm results to anybody by virtue of a mishap in the operation of such dangerous or naturally unsafe movement coming about, for instance, in the getaway of poisonous gas, the enterprise is strictly and completely obligated to repay every one of the individuals who are influenced by the accident and such risk is not subject to any exemptions.
+Accordingly, the Supreme Court created another trend of Absolute Liability without any exemption.

 Many more such cases could be added from the history of Indian Judiciary who is most vocal in support of Environment and healthy life than other pillars of Indian Democracy.
 They have capitalized the provisions mentioned in the constitution itself while taking advantage of cardinal principles of International treaties and conventions.